 The best candidates for rhinoplasty:

-- Are seeking rhinoplasty for personal reasons, not pressure from others; and
+- Are seeking rhinoplasty for personal reasons, not doing it due to pressure from others, and

-After rhinoplasty surgery patients may experience swelling and bruising, nose ache, a dull headache, bleeding, and stuffiness.
-Rather than having substantial pain, many patients feel like they have a “head cold” for three or four days.
-Most patients feel like themselves within a few days and many return to work in about a one or two weeks.
-Sutures are usually removed between 5 to 7 days after surgery, and a splint is worn on the nose for about 10 days.
-Any bruising that is present will last about 3 weeks.
+Rather than having pain, many patients feel like they have a bad “head cold” for three or four days.
+Sutures are removed between 5 to 7 days after surgery, and the splint is worn for about 10 days.
+Any bruising that is present will be noticeable to other people for 3 to 4 weeks.
 Contact lenses may be worn immediately, but glasses may need to be taped to the forehead for a while rather than having them rest on the nose.
+The nasal skin is numb for a week or two, and the tip of the nose feels firm for about 3 months.

-The results of rhinoplasty become gradually apparent as the days pass after surgery and swelling recedes.
-Patients often feel swollen for a few months, but other people looking at them usually do not see much swelling after about three weeks.
-The final result of rhinoplasty surgery may not be apparent for several months, perhaps even until a year, after surgery.
+The final result of rhinoplasty surgery may not be apparent for several months, perhaps even for a year, after surgery.
 Most people, however, have a pretty good idea of what their result will be after three or four months.

-All surgery has risks, like bleeding, infection, and scars.
-Risks that are more specific to rhinoplasty include possibly having difficulty breathing through the nose after surgery, small bumps that may be felt through the skin, and visible contour irregularities.
+Every surgical procedure includes risks.
+All operations, from hernia repairs to facelifts to rhinoplasty surgery include risks of infection, bleeding, blood clots, and poor healing.
+Risks more unique to rhinoplasty include having difficulty breathing through the nose after surgery, small bumps that may be felt through the skin, and visible contour irregularities.
 It is possible that a person may not end up with the nose that she or he wanted.
-That’s where communication is important.
-Before surgery ever takes place Dr. Kunkel spends a lot of time with each patient, learning what that person hopes to achieve with rhinoplasty surgery.
-Clear communication provides better understanding for both the patient and Dr. Kunkel.

-Insurance may cover a rhinoplasty when breathing problems exist or if there has been significant trauma in the past.
+Insurance may cover a nasal surgery when breathing problems exist or if there has been significant trauma in the past.
 Rhinoplasties performed for cosmetic reasons are not covered by insurance.